TooManyBees/avatar-editor/README.md

 * Ordering of resets is not preserved.
 They are always sorted by vnum, except for inv/eq resets which are grouped with their associated mob reset.
 * On multi-line strings (descriptions, edescs, door descs, adescs, kspawns) trailing whitespace will be trimmed a single newline.
 * You can make wonky areas by giving 2 mobiles/objects/rooms the same vnum, or giving 2 room doors the same direction.
 Just™ don't do that.
-* Specials comments get stripped (this will be fixed)

 ## Building